Tokke1111ALT/GeoFS-Personal-Locations/README.md

 ### Step 3: Use It in GeoFS
 1. Go to [GeoFS](https://geo-fs.com/geofs.php )
 2. Fly to a location you want to save
+3. Click the location button
-3. Click the **Save** button next to the search bar
+4. Click the **Save** button next to the search bar
-4. Enter a name for the location
+5. Enter a name for the location
-5. The location appears under the **Personal** tab
+6. The location appears under the **Personal** tab
-6. Click it anytime to teleport back – always still, always +10ft
+7. Click it anytime to teleport back, always +10ft

 ## Delete a Saved Location